John J. Hanlon

-The Rev. John Joseph Hanlon (1854–1902) was chancellor of the Diocese of Albany and pastor of St. Vincent De Paul Parish at Madison Avenue and Partridge Street in west Albany's Pine Hills neighborhood.
+John Joseph Hanlon (1854–1902) was an American Catholic priest who served as chancellor of the Diocese of Albany and pastor of St. Vincent De Paul Parish at Madison Avenue and Partridge Street in west Albany's Pine Hills neighborhood.

 Early & Family Life

 Father Hanlon was born on February 10, 1854, and raised in south Albany, the son of a stonemason and contractor from Duburren, Killeavy Parish, Co.
 Armagh.
 Beginning in 1851, his father, Edward Hanlon, and grandfather, James Hanlon, conducted a stoneworks in Albany, carving monuments for Saint Agnes Cemetery and cutting, decorating and pointing stone for the Cathedral of the Immaculate Conception and other buildings, public and private.
 The marble and monumental works were located at the corner of Swan and State Street, Albany, and later were removed to 154 Madison Avenue, employing fifteen artisans and workers.
 Ellen Maguire Hanlon, his mother, was a native of Co.
 Fermanagh.
 The Hanlon home on Eagle Street later became the home of the Archbishop.
 His sister, Elizabeth J. Hanlon, married New York jurist and Democratic operative John Franklin Kinney.